Belize Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-To enter Belize, a passport valid for three months beyond the intended length of stay is required by all nationals referred to in the chart above.
+To enter Belize, a passport valid for six months beyond the intended length of stay is required by all nationals referred to in the chart above.

 All travellers are required to show evidence of sufficient funds (see below) and proof of return or onward ticket at the point of entry.